nasa/cumulus-orca/website/docs/developer/development-guide/code/postgres-tests.md

     ```
 1. The running database can now be accessed at localhost:5432
 1. Use the username and password 'postgres' to access it and set the password for 'druser'.
-    ```
+    ```commandline
     docker run -it --rm --network host -e POSTGRES_PASSWORD=[your password here] postgres psql -h localhost -U postgres`
     ```
-1. Place a file called 'private_config.json' in the test folder and give it the information for your database.
+1. Place a file called 'private_config.json' in the postgres' test folder and give it the information for your database.
     ```json
     {"DATABASE_HOST": "localhost",
     "DATABASE_PORT": "5432",